 Operating as an independent professional means you are in the business of marketing yourself.
 As a business of one, you’ll face a lot of competition, and time and resources aren’t always on your side.

 The good news is, marketing a small business simply requires a bit of dedication and creative effort.
 Remember, you’re marketing your services—what you believe in and what you’re passionate about.
 Developing a marketing strategy can be a fun challenge, and one that will grow and evolve as you do.
-Here five steps to take to get started marketing your small business.
+Here are five effective strategies you can use to grow your small business.

 Before you take any step in developing a marketing strategy, it is first important to identify and define your target audience.
 If you don’t know who you are marketing to, it is hard to accurately position your business and get your message to the people who will be interested in your services.